reaper7/SDM_Energy_Meter/README.md

 Reading via Software Serial library (https://github.com/plerup/espsoftwareserial)<br>
 and rs232<->rs485 converter with automatic flow direction control (look at hardware_sdm220.jpg)<br>
-(Not work with simple max485-only converters because this lib does not control max485 DE/RE lines)
+NOTE: Not work with simple max485-only converters because this lib does not control max485 DE/RE lines (at this moment)

 Tested on wemos d1 mini->ESP8266 with Arduino 1.6.9 & 2.3.0 esp8266 core